 Most store-bought ribs have what’s known as silverskin, a membrane over the underside of the ribs.
 Sometimes, if you’re lucky, your butcher will remove it for you.
 Otherwise, you need to remove it before you cook.
 Don’t panic, it’s simple to do.

 Insert a knife between the membrane and the meat at one end of the ribs.
 Be careful not to pierce the membrane.
 Work your fingers under the skin to loosen it.
 Now you’re going to tug it off.
 Wrap a paper towel around your hand so you can get a good grip.
-Gently, but firmly, pull the silverskin off.
+Gently but firmly, pull off the silverskin.
 It should peel off quite cleanly.